 Clinically known as abdominoplasty, the goal of a tummy tuck is to tighten and change the contour of the abdomen area.
 The procedure removes excess fat and skin, and repositions weakened or separated muscles, resulting in a flatter, more contoured abdomen.
-Tummy tucks can have different lengths of incisions and can have a second upper incision if the patient has sagging, loose skin above the navel.
+Tummy tucks can have different lengths of incisions.
 Dr. Paul A. Watterson completely adapts the methods used for each of his tummy tuck procedures to the patient.

 What are the different kinds of tummy tucks?

 As mentioned above, Dr. Watterson uses different methods for his tummy tuck procedures based on the individual patient.

 Also known as a full tummy tuck, Dr. Watterson makes two incisions.
 The first incision runs from hipbone to hipbone, usually running along the pubic hairline.
 The goal is to be able to cover the scar with a bathing suit.
 The second incision is made at the belly button.
 Once the skin is separated from the underlying muscle, the abdominal muscles are pulled together and stitched into place to make the abdomen firmer and to narrow the waist.
 This repairs stomach muscles that have actually become separated.
 Next, the skin is pulled downward, excess skin is trimmed away, and the navel reattached in a natural position.

 Lipoabdominoplasty or Saldanha Technique